jhlz/dummy-rep/README.md

 # dummy-rep
-testing out and learning github
+My dummy repository for testing and learning github.
+Not a bad idear ;)